obrucheoghene/aws-bootcamp-cruddur-2023/journal/week1.md

     driver: bridge
     name: cruddur
 ```
-After which I started both container with the command below
+On the root directory of the project I executed the command below

 ```sh
 docker compose up